TeeheeTypes/TeeheeTypes.github.io/about.md

 01. Ai03 Vega in Navy
 02. Noxary.co 378 in Silver
-03. Bolsa Supply Midway60 in Black
+03. Bolsa Supply Midway60 in Iron Grey
 04. Jjw Cloudline in Red
 05. Baion Bias in Black
 06. Fropsie Foundation FE in Very Peri